1969 NCAA University Division football season: December

 December 6: No. 1 and No. 2 would not meet in a bowl, but faced off at Razorback Stadium in Fayetteville, Arkansas, for the final regular season game for both teams.
 Both unbeaten at 9–0, No. 1 Texas traveled to meet No. 2 Arkansas for a game to determine the unofficial champion.
 Among the 44,000 in attendance was President Richard Nixon, who had with him a plaque to award to the "national champion", while an estimated 50 million viewers watched the game on ABC television.
 After three quarters, Arkansas led 14–0.
 In the fourth quarter, Longhorns' quarterback James Street couldn't find a receiver and ran 42 yards for a touchdown, then carried over the ball for two to cut the lead to six at 14–8.
 With 4:47 to play, the Longhorns were on their own 43 on fourth down with three yards to go.
 Street threw long to Randy Peschel open downfield, who made the catch and fell out of bounds on the 13-yard line.
 After Ted Koy ran for eleven yards, Jim Bertelsen went over to tie the score, and the extra point kick by Happy Feller gave Texas a 15–14 lead with just under four minutes remaining.
 A late interception stopped the Hogs and Texas remained undefeated.
 President Nixon presented the plaque to Texas head coach Darrell Royal after the game.
 Because both teams had been unbeaten in Southwest Conference play, the game also determined the SWC championship, with Texas getting the bid for the Cotton Bowl.
 The final regular season poll was No. 1 Texas, No. 2 Penn State, No. 3 Arkansas, No. 4 Ohio State, and No. 5 USC.

 Texas' and Arkansas' bowl opponents were decided under strange circumstances.
 Arkansas accepted an invitation to the Sugar Bowl, where they would normally have faced either No. 8 LSU or No. 11 Tennessee, the co-champions of the SEC.
 However, LSU tried instead to arrange a matchup against Texas in the Cotton Bowl, which the school officials viewed as an opportunity to play for the national championship.
 The negotiations fell through when No. 9 Notre Dame unexpectedly became available.
 Needing money for scholarships, the Fighting Irish decided to repeal their longstanding policy against appearing in bowl games and offered to become Texas' Cotton Bowl opponent.
-Meanwhile, the Sugar Bowl organizers spurned LSU and Tennessee in favor of No. 13 Mississippi, which held just a 7−3 record but had dealt both the Tigers and the Volunteers their only loss of the regular season.
+Meanwhile, the Sugar Bowl organizers spurned LSU and Tennessee in favor of No. 13 Ole Miss, which held just a 7−3 record but had dealt both the Tigers and the Volunteers their only loss of the regular season.
 Tennessee was relegated to the Gator Bowl, while LSU stayed home entirely.